23 Incredibly Good Ways to Stay Focused at Work

 Moreover, having set deadlines helps to battle your inner perfectionist.
 It’s good to work on a task until it’s great but avoid getting stuck on details.

-7. Organize your work environment
+7. Organise your work environment

 You can also place a large monitor between your sight and the rest of the office to keep people flickering by your sight all the time.